saezlab/liana-py/README.md

 ## Development & Contributions

 We welcome suggestions, ideas, and contributions!
-Please use do not hesitate to contact us, or use the issues or the [LIANA+ Development project](https://github.com/orgs/saezlab/projects/16) to make suggestions.
+Please use do not hesitate to contact us, open issues, and check the [contributions guide](https://liana-py.readthedocs.io/en/latest/contributing.html).

 ## Vignettes
 A set of extensive vignettes can be found in the [LIANA+ documentation](https://liana-py.readthedocs.io/en/latest/).